 Each time you communicate, there’s a scope to find out if your audience or employees get what you’re saying.
-You have to ensure the message is really heard and understood.
-Creating opportunities for dialogue and questions into your communication helps you measure in real time how well employees receive your messages.
+You have to ensure the message is heard and understood.
+Creating opportunities for dialogue and questions into your communication helps you measure in real-time how well employees receive your messages.

 Concise communication always helps to win over your employees.
 It works even in the technological context.
-As screens turn smaller, it’s important that we say more in fewer words.
+As screens turn smaller, we must say more in fewer words.
 So, master the ability to stay focused to communicate the information across different mediums.

 Getting honest feedback from peers and members of your team is vital to becoming a better communicator.
 If you frequently solicit feedback, others will assist you in discovering areas that need improvement which you might have otherwise overlooked.

 11. Set the Context

 Every employee comes into the workplace with his or her context, a mixture of culture, memories, upbringing, and experiences.
 Part of the role of a manager is to create a shared vision for the entire team.
 Make sure employees understand the big picture and how they fit in.